lefajmofokeng/Cornice/README.md

-# Defcon Image-Text Grid Component
+# Cornice - Image-Text Grid Component

 ## Overview
 The Defcon Image-Text Grid is a responsive, asymmetrical grid component designed for modern web applications.
 This component features a visually striking layout that combines text content with full-bleed images in an engaging, non-traditional grid pattern.
 Built with pure HTML and CSS, it offers a lightweight yet sophisticated solution for showcasing content with visual impact.